jasonsouthgate/mcollective_puppetconf/README.md

 I'm also demoing how to fix the heartbleed vulnerability on this cluster with a one-liner!

-It also illustrates some rspec unit testing around the mysql agent.
+It is also for demonstrating some basic ruby TDD and rspec unit testing around the mysql agent.

 ##How do I use it?##